Regent Street: Beginnings: 1811–1825

-The design was adopted by an Act of Parliament in 1813, which permitted the commissioners to borrow £600,000 for building and construction.
+The design was adopted by an act of Parliament, the New Street Act 1813 (53 Geo.
+3. c.
+121), which permitted the commissioners to borrow £600,000 for building and construction.
 The street was intended for commercial purposes and it was expected that most of the income would come from private capital.
 Nash took responsibility for design and valuation of all properties.
 Construction of the road required demolishing numerous properties, disrupting trade and polluting the air with dust.
 Existing tenants had first offer to purchase leases on the new properties.
 The Treasury supported the proposal because, in the aftermath of the Napoleonic Wars, there was an urgent need for the government to create jobs.
 Government expenditure was low because the design relied heavily on private developers, such as Nash himself.
 The buildings were let on 99-year leases, as was common at the time, and income could be recouped in the form of ground rent.

 James Burton

 James Burton, the pre-eminent Georgian London property developer, designed and constructed 191 of the houses of Regent Street, and their joining archways.
 Five of the largest blocks of Regent Street were purchased by Burton in 1817.
 Burton's houses on Regent Street are No. 4 to No. 12; No. 17 to No. 25; No. 106 to No. 128; No. 132 to No. 154; No. 133 to No. 167; No. 171 to No. 195; and No. 295 to No. 319.
 These were built, together with Carlton Chambers, between 1817 and 1820.
 Burton also built between Leicester Street and No. 129 Swallow Street in 1820.
 Burton built the east side of Regent Street in 1821, and the west side of Regent Street, specifically the part between the Quadrant and Oxford Street, and its archways, in 1822.
 Burton built north of Old Burlington Street, and the east side of the street between Chapel Court and the entrance to the King Street Chapel SW1, in 1822.
 Burton also designed and built Regent Street St. James (Lower Regent Street), and Waterloo Place, St. James's, whose facades he modelled on those of the Place Vendome in Paris, between 1815 and 1816.